-A comprehensive literature review is important to contextualize any study in terms of what is currently known, and identify gaps in knowledge.
-Literature reviews guide research development by looking at the entirety of the evidence that has been gathered on a subject.
+A comprehensive literature review is important to provide context to a study, both to present what is currently known and to identify gaps in knowledge.
+A literature review guides research development by exploring the entirety of the evidence existing on a subject.

-Your Literature review should tell the reader the major achievementsmain areas of debate, and outstanding research questions about your chosen topic.
+Your literature review should convey the major achievements, main areas of debate, and outstanding research questions about your chosen topic.

 Helpful steps in the process: